-A cash flow statement is a report that summarizes and calculates your cash flow — the movement of liquid assets into and out of your company.
+A cash flow statement is a financial report that tracks the movement of money into and out of a business, also known as business cash flow.
+It summarizes how your company earns and spends its liquid assets during a specific period.
 Along with your income statement and balance sheet, it is one of the most fundamental financial reports you can create for your business.

 The Securities and Exchange Commission (SEC) requires publicly traded companies to release periodic cash flow statements.
 Investors have a right to these documents to make informed investment decisions and keep these businesses accountable.

-Cash flow statements are not a requirement for private businesses.
+While cash flow statements are not legally required for private businesses, understanding your cash flow picture is essential for managing financial operations, supporting growth, and communicating with lenders or investors.
 However, they can be an invaluable tool for monitoring your company’s short-term financial health and establishing your creditworthiness to potential lenders.

 Your cash flow statement is a snapshot of your company’s ongoing financial health.
 It contains vital information for:

-A cash flow statement divides your data into three fiscal categories: operating, investing, and financing activities.
+The cash flow statement definition in business accounting includes three primary sections: operating, investing, and financing activities — these are also known as the three sections of a cash flow statement.
 Each represents a different way that money can flow in and out of your business.

 Closely examine each of these three sections and keep an eye on the totals in the bottom line.
 That way, you can make adjustments if your cash flow picture is not as clear as you’d like it to be.

-Operating activities are the income and expenses related to regular business operations.
+Operating activities represent the core functions of the business.
+The term for all resources that come into the firm from operating activities is cash inflow from operations.
 Your gross sales receipts will be listed here, as well as expenditures like:

 Investing activities are transactions that involve an upfront payout of cash or borrowed funds with the expectation of a larger future return.
 This often consists of the purchasing or sale of assets.